Ravindransivam/web-essentials/content.en/w3c/_index.md

 weight: 1
 ---

-# What is the World Wide Web?
-The **World Wide Web (WWW)**, often referred to simply as "the web," is a system of interlinked digital content accessed via the internet.
+**World Wide Web (WWW)**, often referred to simply as "the web," is a system of interlinked digital content accessed via the internet.
 It enables the sharing of information, communication, and interaction across the globe using a common framework.

 ---

-# Key Concepts of the World Wide Web
 1. **Hypertext**:
    - The web uses **hypertext** to link documents and resources.
 Hypertext allows users to navigate between different pieces of content using hyperlinks.